 It’s important to note that rebranding is not just a cosmetic makeover.
 It serves as a strategic tool to communicate a change in direction, focus, or values of the company.

 Rebranding is important from an internal perspective too as it can help renew the culture and morale of your company by creating a shared vision and identity that aligns with its future goals.

 What Does Rebranding Mean for Your Company?

-When and Why Should You Rebrand Your Company?
+Why Should You Rebrand Your Company?